padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

 #### welcome to mit (aviaria, feeder)

-helped out with this puzzle after finishing *architecture of flow*. most of the hard work had already been done, and i mostly helped out with a bit of error identification to get to the final answer (incorrect submissions include: deserters, desecrate, desperate, …). it really is fun when my knowledge of campus really comes in handy: love being able to look at a photo and tell you exactly which crosswalk it was take from. (unlocked fri 1:06pm, solved 3:14pm.)
+helped out with this puzzle after finishing *architecture of flow*. most of the hard work had already been done, and i mostly helped out with a bit of error identification to get to the final answer (incorrect submissions include: deserters, desecrate, desperate, …). it really is fun when my knowledge of campus really comes in handy: love being able to look at a photo and tell you exactly which crosswalk it was taken from. (unlocked fri 1:06pm, solved 3:14pm.)

 #### jumping to conclusions (kitty city, feeder)